pragalbh-dev/ColBERT/knowledge_data_curation/SUBCHAIN_IMPLEMENTATION_SUMMARY.md

 Successfully implemented the configurable subchain generation feature for the ColBERT training data curation pipeline.
 This enhancement significantly increases training data volume while making it simpler for the model to learn patterns.

-## ✅ Implementation Status: COMPLETE
+## ✅ Implementation Status: COMPLETE (IMPROVED)

-All phases of the implementation plan have been completed:
+All phases of the implementation plan have been completed with significant improvements based on analysis:

 ### Phase 1: ✅ SubchainGenerator Component
 - **File**: `src/data_processors/subchain_generator.py`